 Perquisites.
 The amounts reported reflect the aggregate incremental cost of perquisites and other personal benefits provided to our NEOs and are included in the "All Other Compensation" column of the "Summary Compensation Table."
-The following table sets forth the perquisites provided to our NEOs in 2020.
+The following table sets forth the perquisites provided to our NEOs in 2022.

-Personal Use of Company Aircraft (1) Personal Use of Company Car and Driver (2) Personal Financial Planning Services Other (3) Name Aggregate Incremental Cost(\$) Aggregate Incremental Cost(\$) Aggregate Incremental Cost(\$) Aggregate Incremental Cost(\$) Total(\$) Robert A. Bradway 66,115 1,227 15,000 11,374 93,716 Murdo Gordon 54,099 0 15,000 12,200 81,299 David M. Reese 0 0 15,000 12,166 27,166 Peter H. Griffith 7,942 0 15,000 10,085 33,027 Esteban Santos 0 0 12,993 12,200 25,193
+Name Personal Use of Company Aircraft (1) Aggregate Incremental Cost(\$) Personal Use of Company Car and Driver (2) Aggregate Incremental Cost(\$) Personal Financial Planning Services Aggregate Incremental Cost(\$) Other (3) Aggregate Incremental Cost(\$) Total(\$)

+Robert A. Bradway 100,241 3,650 15,000 10,279 129,170

+Murdo Gordon 0 0 15,000 10,000 25,000

+David M. Reese 0 0 15,000 2,166 17,166

+Peter H. Griffith 0 0 15,000 10,000 25,000

+Esteban Santos 434 0 15,000 10,000 25,434

-- The aggregate incremental cost of use of our aircraft for personal travel by our NEOs is allocated entirely to the highest ranking NEO present on the flight (except for on-board catering costs which are allocated to each NEO present).
-If each NEO present on the flight is the same level, the aggregate incremental costs of use of our aircraft for personal travel is allocated to each NEO present.
-The aggregate incremental cost for personal use of our aircraft is calculated based on our variable operating costs. which include crew travel expenses, on-board catering, landing fees, trip-related hangar/parking costs, fuel, trip-related maintenance, and other smaller variable costs.
-In determining the incremental cost relating to fuel and trip-related maintenance, we applied an estimate derived from our average costs.
-We believe that the use of this methodology for 2020 is a reasonably accurate method for calculating fuel and trip-related maintenance costs.
-Because our aircraft are used primarily for business travel. we do not include the fixed costs that do not change based on usage, such as pilots' salaries, our aircraft purchase costs, and the cost of maintenance not related to trips. - The aggregate incremental cost for personal use of the car and driver provided by us is determined as the sum of the cost of fuel, driver overtime costs allocable to personal usage, and maintenance costs for the total number of personal miles driven.
+- The aggregate incremental cost of use of our aircraft for personal travel by our NEOs is allocated entirely to the highest ranking NEO present on the flight (except for on-board catering costs which are allocated equally to each NEO present).
+If each NEO present on the flight is the same level, the aggregate incremental costs of use of our aircraft for personal travel is allocated equally to each NEO present.
+The aggregate incremental cost for personal use of our aircraft is calculated based on our variable operating costs, which include crew travel expenses, on-board catering, landing fees, trip-related hangar/parking costs, fuel, trip-related maintenance, and other smaller variable costs.
+In determining the incremental cost relating to fuel and trip-related maintenance, we applied an estimate derived from our average costs, consistent with prior years.
+We believe that the use of this methodology for 2022 is a reasonably accurate method for calculating fuel and trip-related maintenance costs.
+Because our aircraft are used primarily for business travel, we do not include the fixed costs that do not change based on usage, such as pilots' salaries, our aircraft purchase costs, and the cost of maintenance not related to trips. - The aggregate incremental cost for personal use of the car and driver provided by us is determined as the sum of the cost of fuel, driver overtime costs allocable to personal usage, and maintenance costs for the total number of personal miles driven.
 Personal miles include travel to and from work from home.
-As the cars are used primarily for business travel, fixed costs that would be incurred by us to operate the company cars for business use such as car lease or rental costs and driver salaries are not included. - Other expenses include: - Company contributions to non-profit charities designated by the executive in the amount of \$10,000 for Messrs.
-Bradway and Gordon, Dr. Reese, and Messrs. - Executive physicals and expenses related to guests accompanying the NEOs on business travel.
+As the cars are used primarily for business travel, fixed costs that would be incurred by us to operate the company cars for business use such as car lease or rental costs and driver salaries are not included.

+- Other expenses include: - Company contributions to non-profit charities designated by the executive in the amount of \$10,000 for Messrs.
+Bradway, Gordon, Griffith, and Santos. - Executive physicals and personal expenses while on business travel.

 Other Compensation.
-The following table sets forth compensation for our NEOs in 2020 incurred in connection with our 401(k) Retirement and Savings Plan, or 401(k) Plan, our NDCP, and our Supplemental Retirement Plan, or SRP.
+The following table sets forth compensation for our NEOs in 2022 incurred in connection with our 401(k) Retirement and Savings Plan, or 401(k) Plan, our NDCP, and our Supplemental Retirement Plan, or SRP.
 These amounts, along with the perquisites and other compensation discussed above, are included in the "All Other Compensation" column of the "Summary Compensation Table."
 See "Nonqualified Deferred Compensation" below for a description of these plans.